okrasolar/wisun_iot_modem/README.md

 and flash `wisun_iot_modem-noheader.bin` (or `wisun_iot_modem.out` directly) to address 0x0.

 ## Use
-UART pins are configured in `ti_wisunfan_coap_node.syscfg`.
-Default configuration uses pins DIO16 for RX and DIO17 for TX at a rate of 115200.
+UART pins are configured in `wisun_*.syscfg`.
+Default configuration uses pins DIO16 for TX and DIO17 for RX at a rate of 115200.

 Check `static struct cat_command cmds[]` in `application.c` for a list of available AT commands.